 Warrens Total Golf is supported by our readers.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

 This game has that effect on you, especially when you are new to it.
 Every shot you take is a challenging opportunity that presents itself right in front of you.
 A lesson I quickly learned was, don’t get frustrated.
 Don’t get discouraged if you can’t manage to get the ball into the hole.
 I’ve been there too.
 It took me days and months of persistent practice to believe that I can play golf.
 It also took a great deal of understanding of the game to get this stage where I currently am.
-I am still a beginner, and I have got a long way to go.
-But I would like to share my experience to help amateurs and aspiring golfers to ameliorate the learning experience.
+I would like to share my experience to help amateurs and aspiring golfers to ameliorate the learning experience.
 After all, this game is one of a kind, and it can leave you feeling surprisingly refreshed even after a long and tiresome week.